JoyJEZhang/ds--job-resume-match-system/README.md

 ## Project Status

-This project is currently at the midpoint checkpoint.
-Key features implemented:
+This project has been fully implemented with:
-- Data collection and preprocessing
+- Advanced data collection and preprocessing
-- Resume-JD matching algorithm
+- Enhanced resume-JD matching algorithm with domain-specific optimizations
-- Initial recommendation system
+- Adaptive recommendation system with dynamic threshold adjustment
-- User feedback collection and analysis
+- Comprehensive user feedback collection and analysis
-- Web-based user interface
+- Feature-rich web-based user interface
+- Live deployment on Streamlit Cloud

+## Adding Your Own Resumes

+To add your own resumes to the system:
+1. Format your resume data to match the structure in `Resume.csv`
+2. Add the new entries to the CSV file
+3. Restart the application to load the updated data

+The system will automatically process new resumes and generate matches with existing job descriptions.